 There are tubs that you bathe in, and then there are tubs that you look at, admire and photograph for your Instagram.
 The clawfoot tubs at the new Urban Cowboy Lodge in the Catskills are both.
 Book one of the Alpine suites so you can soak in your elegant bronze bath alongside a potbelly fireplace, or opt for a Walden Bathing Suite with an outdoor cedar tub for two.

 You might think the best views in Dubai would be of its ever-growing skyline — but you’d be wrong.
 You can sleep (and bathe) with all 65,000 fishes that live in the Ambassador Lagoon aquarium at the Atlantis, The Palm hotel if you book either the Poseidon or Neptune underwater suite.

 Stepping away from traditional tented camps, this lodge in South Africa’s Sabi Sands Game Reserve, near Kruger National Park, is modern and sleek, with sustainable elements like salvaged railway stones incorporated into the flooring and sand from the site itself used to insulate the roofs.
 The nine rooms are among the largest in the region thanks to expansive open-air decks complete with private plunge pools.
 The rooms “float” on stilts set just back from the Sand River banks, so guests can have a bath with a view of elephants and buffalo doing the same in the waters below.

-How to book: Another instance where you will want to use a credit card that earns you multiple points per dollar since rates here start at 20,500 ZAR (£990) per person per night.
+How to book: Another instance where you will want to use a credit card that earns you multiple points per pound since rates here start at 21,550 ZAR (£1000) per person, per night.

 Bathrooms at Dorado Beach, a Ritz-Carlton Reserve property on the northern shore of Puerto Rico, seamlessly blend the lush, tropical surroundings with the resort’s contemporary interiors.
 With indoor and outdoor showers, double sinks and a separate water closet the bathrooms here are phenomenally spacious.
 There’s also an oversized soaking tub against a wall of floor-to-ceiling windows.